Carpal Tunnel Keyboard: Best Options & How to Choose

 When you type on a regular keyboard, take note: see that your hands converge toward your body's midline.
 To compensate, you must bend both wrists sideways to align your fingers with the keys.
 A split keyboard requires no such unnatural wrist bending.

-2. Tented carpal tunnel keyboard
+2. Tented keyboard

 tented keyboard